 But they still communicated.

-Finally, Jason suggested they attend a Weekend to Remember, a conference hosted by FamilyLife, a ministry of Campus Crusade for Christ.
+Finally, Jason suggested they attend a Weekend to Remember, a conference hosted by FamilyLife, a ministry of Cru.
 “If we were going to reunite,” Allison explains, “we were going to do it the right way.
 God was going to be in the middle of the decisions.”